 Updated: Oct 5, 2022

-When you start your zero waste journey, paper is often the first choice.
+When you start your zero waste journey, paper is often the first sustainable choice.
 Paper products are an easy and widely available alternative to plastic products.
 However, there are also lots of downsides to paper products.
 These cons will be discussed below.
 First I would like to mention some of the benefits of paper products.

 Don't feel like reading?
 Watch it instead!

-Pros of paper products
+Pros of Paper

-Cons of paper products
+Cons of Paper

 So, the paper industry is a big contributor to deforestation and is partly to blame for the endangerment of some species that live in those forests.

 Paper production requires lots of water.
 A US Letter/A4 size paper requires 2,6 gallon/10 liters of water for the production of one sheet.
 During the production of paper over 40 different chemicals are used.

-The paper industry is the 5th largest consumer of fossil fuels in the world.
+The paper industry is the 4th largest consumer of fossil fuel in the world.
 To produce 1 ton of paper approximately 253 gallons /950 liters of petroleum is required.
 The production of paper produces 70% more air pollution and 50 times more water pollution than plastic bag production.
 It takes more than 4 times as much energy to manufacture a paper bag compared to a plastic bag.

 I think I am not alone when I say that the downsides of the production of paper shocked me.
-The amount of water and petroleum required for paper production really surprised me.
+The amount of water and petroleum required for paper production surprised me.
 Also, the chemicals involved in the production and recycling of paper are just horrible.